‘Bold And The Beautiful’ Recap For Tuesday, March 3: Thomas Shocks Douglas By Moving Up Wedding Date

 The Bold and the Beautiful recap for Tuesday, March 3 features Zoe Buckingham (Kiara Barnes) trying to spend some time with Douglas Forrester (Henry Joseph Samiri).
 She wanted to know if he wanted to go to the theme park with her, but the little boy wanted to know why his father gave her such a big ring.
-Zoe told him that they would be a family soon and she wanted them to become friends, per She Knows Soaps.
+Zoe told him that they would be a family soon, and she wanted them to become friends, per She Knows Soaps.

 Just then, Douglas spotted Hope Logan (Annika Noelle) at the door and ran to her.
 Hope and Zoe talked about how quickly Thomas Forrester (Matthew Atkinson) had proposed.
 Zoe opined that maybe she and the designer would give Douglas a baby brother or sister.
 Hope felt that Zoe should take things one step at a time.
 Thomas entered the room.
 Douglas informed Zoe that he didn’t need two mothers and that he only wanted “Mommy Hope.”
 Thomas and Zoe left the room.